 Step 3.
 Click the radio button in the Interface field that corresponds to the type of interface you wish to configure.
 The available options are:

-• Unit/Slot and Port — The unit identifies the switch, whether it is a master or slave in the stack (unit 1 is master and unit 2 is slave).
+• Unit/Slot and Port — The unit identifies the switch, whether it is active or a member in the stack (unit 1 is active and unit 2 is a member).
+If you are unfamiliar with the terms used, check out Cisco Business: Glossary of New Terms.
 The slot identifies whether the switch is ESW2-550 or ESW2-550X (slot 1 is ESW2-550 and slot 2 is ESW2-550X).
 Choose the desired option from the Unit/Slot drop-down list.

 – Port — Choose the desired port from the Port drop-down list.